jkalter24/Math4U-Tommy/README.md

 - [x] Add Math Function (Emir)
 - [ ] Add Incorrect / Error handling for math (Mason / Emir)
 - [ ] Add Lore (Nick)
- ### Important QOL Features To-Do
-- [ ] make it so that if you try to overfeed a tamagotchi It will become unhappy and go down a number (Joseph)